Mindset & Philosophy · Mind

 1. Do I know my actual monthly surplus or deficit, to the nearest $100?

-2. Is my net worth trending up, flat, or down, and do I actually know, or am I guessing?
+2. Is my net worth trending up, flat, or down, and do I actually know that, or am I guessing?

-3. What's the one financial behavior (not windfall) that would most change this pillar?
+3. What's the one financial behavior (not a windfall) that would most change this pillar?

 Social